ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/server/ongoing-tasks/backup-and-restore/restore.markdown

 [studio](../../../../studio/database/tasks/import-data/import-data-file)
 or [smuggler](../../../../client-api/smuggler/what-is-smuggler#import).

-This is helpful, for example, when we wan to create a new database out of a single shard, or to restore only a part of a database.
+This is helpful, for example, when we want to create a new database out of a single shard, or to restore only a part of a database.

 {PANEL/}